 The floats include a dual valve system that is easy to inflate with your mouth.
 The air will stay in and not escape, so you don’t have to frantically screw the valve cap on when you are done.
 The second valve is for deflating the pontoon.
 It deflates quickly and easily.

 The outriggers are portable and easy to carry, so they are great for camping trips.
-The downside to this is that you have to buy the sidekick arms separately.
+The downside is that you have to buy the sidekick arms separately.
 The pontoons’ price is a solid value, but don’t forget you will need the arms too.

 Available in three colors options